 Allocations volunteers spend countless hours reviewing each funded program, including visits to each program, interviews with agency personnel and board members, analysis of budgets and audits, review of the total number of clients served, and evaluation of the overall effectiveness of each program.
 Together with United Way staff, volunteers decide how the funds are invested in local programs that get results, help people, and improve community conditions.

 Does United Way operate its own programs?
 Yes, throughout the years and through the voice of the community, United Way recognized pressing needs that had to be fulfilled within our community.
-Therefore, we fund and operate the Gemma E. Moran United Way/Labor Food Bank, Project Warm-Up, and Individual Development Accounts in partnership with Liberty Bank.
+Therefore, we fund and operate the Gemma E. Moran United Way/Labor Food Center, Project Warm-Up, and Individual Development Accounts in partnership with Liberty Bank.

 Does United Way administer programs that it does not fund?
 Yes, United Way works within the community on a federal and state level to bring together people and organizations for the betterment of southeastern Connecticut.
 United Way of Southeastern Connecticut and the Gemma E. Moran United Way/Labor Food Bank administer the New London County Fund to End Homelessness, New Capacities: Norwich project, Emergency Food and Shelter Program, FamilyWize RX Discount Cards, and numerous volunteer and engagement opportunities.